Characterising regular double Stone and pseudocomplemented Kleene algebras in completions of rough sets induced by reflexive relations: Preliminaries

 The set of compact elements of $L$ is denoted $\mathcal{K}(L)$.
-A complete lattice $L$ is said to be \emph{algebraic} if, for each $a \in L$,
+A complete lattice $L$ is said to be \emph{algebraic} if, each element of it is a join of some compact elements of $L$.
 A nonzero element $j$ of a complete lattice $L$ is called \emph{completely join-irreducible} if $j = \bigvee S$ implies $j \in S$ for every subset $S$ of $L$.
 Note that the least element $0 \in L$ is not completely join-irreducible.
 The set of completely join-irreducible elements of $L$ is denoted by $\mathcal{J}(L)$, or simply by $\mathcal{J}$ if there is no danger of confusion.
 A complete lattice $L$ is \emph{spatial} if for each $a \in L$,

 An element $p$ of a complete lattice $L$ is said to be \emph{completely join-prime} if for every $X \subseteq L$, $p \leq \bigvee X$ implies $p \leq x$ for some $x \in X$.
 We denote by $\mathcal{J}_p(L)$ the set of all completely join-prime elements of $L$.